Can the AC filter in your home, office or local mall protect you from Covid-19? - KTVZ

 “I’m really grateful that we have a leader in the country — somewhere — who was finally talking about healthy buildings, ventilation and filtration,” Allen said.
 “That hasn’t happened before.
 It just hasn’t happened.”

-Current guidance only focuses on “hand washing, maintaining social distancing, and droplet precautions,” the letter, published Monday in the journal Clinical Infectious Diseases, said.
+Current guidance only focuses on “hand washing, maintaining social distancing, and droplet precautions,” according to the letter, published Monday in the journal Clinical Infectious Diseases.

 The health agencies are ignoring the tiny droplets of virus that sputter and spray from our mouths, become aerosolized and then float away into the air, the scientists said, as a likely means of transmission.